Who Stole Carol’s Cookies?

 To purchase this Whodunit Hunt with credit / debit / Amex card please click here.

-- Along the clue route you will come across quite a number of old buildings in this quaint village and also learn about its turbulent history, especially in the memorial garden, spanning hundreds of years.
+- Along the clue route you’ll see quite a number of old buildings in this quaint village, including the old coaching inn and several churches, as well as pretty flower displays.
+Learn about Saintfield’s turbulent history too – especially in the memorial garden – spanning hundreds of years.

 - The clue route is 1 ¾ miles / 2 ¾ km.
 It starts/ends in the car park on Downpatrick Street which is signposted at a crossroads.

-- This Whodunit Hunt has 27 clues and the booklet contains extra historical and tourist information not seen elsewhere in the village.
+- This Whodunit Hunt has 28 clues and the booklet contains extra information not seen elsewhere in the village.

-- The recommended time for this murder mystery is around two hours, excluding any stops for refreshment.
+- The recommended time for this murder mystery is 1½ – 2 hours, excluding any stops for refreshment.
 The National Trust’s Rowallane Gardens is at the village outskirts nearby if you have time to extend your stay here.

 - Refreshments – there are a number of cafes, coffee shops, convenience stores in Saintfield as well as the old White Horse Inn.